gabrielkuettel/walletconnect-monorepo/packages/helpers/qrcode-modal/ALGORAND_RELEASE_PROCESS.md

 4. Run [`npm publish`](https://docs.npmjs.com/cli/v8/commands/npm-publish) to publish the release to npm. **NOTE:** if you intend to publish a prerelease, you **MUST** use the `tag` option to specify the release channel, which is "latest" by default.

+5. Go to https://github.com/algorand/walletconnect-monorepo/releases and draft a new release.
+If you have not already created a tag with `npm version` or through other means, create one for the release now.
+The release body should contain changelog-level information about the new release.

-5. Update downstream repos.
+6. Update downstream repos.
 The repos https://github.com/algorand/walletconnect-example-dapp and https://github.com/jasonpaulos/algorand-walletconnect-example-dapp use this package, so it's usually a good idea to update the dependency in these repos as well.